cran/simPH/README.md

 ### Christopher Gandrud

-### Version 0.7.1
+### Version 0.8.1

-### Note: **simPH** is in beta.
-Please report any bugs at <https://github.com/christophergandrud/simPH/issues>.
+### Please report any bugs at <https://github.com/christophergandrud/simPH/issues>.

 ---

-An R package for simulating and plotting quantities of interest (relative hazards, first differences, and hazard ratios)for linear coefficients, multiplicative interactions, polynomials, penalised splines, and non-proportional hazards, as well as stratified survival curves from Cox Proportional Hazard models.
+An R package for simulating and plotting quantities of interest (relative hazards, first differences, and hazard ratios) for linear coefficients, multiplicative interactions, polynomials, penalised splines, and non-proportional hazards, as well as stratified survival curves from Cox Proportional Hazard models.

 For more information plus examples, please see this [working paper](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2227226).